 - You (the seller) need to provide a return packing slip if you are to intake the returned product

 - You need to receive the products back to your original shipping address.

-Refunding the retailer invoice
+Refunding the Buyer Invoice

 In order to refund an order, click on that specific order, and the click "Refund Order" on the right-hand side of the screen.
 This will then trigger the wholesale margin (previously paid by the buyer) to be refunded back to their account.

-Refunding the consumer payment
+Refunding the End-Customer Payment

-Handling the returned inventory
+Handling the Returned Inventory

 - Your customer will share your warehouse address with the end consumer

 - Over email, please provide a shipping label to your customer to share with the end consumer